census-instrumentation/opencensus-website/content/integrations/google_cloud/google_cloud_pubsub/Java.md

 an interface used to define handling of messages received from publishers.
-In our solution, we provide the `OpenCensusMessageReceiver`, which will wrap any `MessageReceiver` so that, when a message containing a propagated span is received, it will 1. create a new root span for processing the message, 2. add the propagated span as a parent link to the new root span, 3. set the new root span as the current span and 4. execute the original `MessageReceiver` in that context.
+In our solution, we provide the `OpenCensusMessageReceiver`, which will wrap any `MessageReceiver` so that, when a message containing a propagated span is received, it will:

+1. create a new root span for processing the message
+1. add the propagated span as a parent link to the new root span
+1. set the new root span as the current span and
+1. execute the original `MessageReceiver` in that context.

 In short, the original `MessageReceiver` will execute with a new root span that has the publisher’s span as a parent link.

 ### Alternative Solution
 An alternative would be to create a child span in the Subscriber of the